zerotohero-dev/o2js.com/server/blog/markdown/the-setup.md

 This site will simply act as a proxy, forwarding any request that comes to it to **localhost:8001**.

-> I have also **blocked external access to port 8001** from **windows firewall**.
+> I have also **blocked external access to port 8001** using **windows firewall**.
 Since the forwarding is done to a local address only, the outside world does not need to access port 8001.

 That's all for the **IIS** part.
 The next thing is to set up the *virtual machine*: